Anxiety Therapy: Find Relief and Regain Control

 - Do you avoid new experiences or hold yourself back from what you truly want because fear takes over?

-- Your Thoughts – Overthinking, self-doubt, fear of failure, catastrophizing
+- Your Thoughts – Overthinking, self-doubt, fear of failure, catastrophizing worst-case scenarios

 - Your Relationships – People-pleasing, avoiding conflict, struggling to set boundaries